stjordanis/MERLIN-/README.md

-**A video tutorial with instruction to download sample data from the [Airbus webpage](https://www.intelligence-airbusds.com/imagery/sample-imagery/) and put it in the proper input format required by the framework is available at https://youtu.be/RCXm07jSUEA**
+**A video tutorial with instruction to download sample data from the [Airbus webpage](https://www.intelligence-airbusds.com/imagery/sample-imagery/) and put it in the proper input format required by the framework is available at https://youtu.be/RCXm07jSUEA .
+Results on two images are provided in the *Additional_results* folder**

 # As if by magic: self-supervised training of deep despeckling networks with MERLIN
 ## Emanuele Dalsasso, Loïc Denis, Florence Tupin